Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Supplemental Experiment Settings and Results

 \subsection{Additional Details for the Experimental Settings in Case 1 and Case 2}

 \paragraph{Case 1} In this setting, we have 120 clients in total, and each client has only one class of data.

-When $n_1:n_2=3:1$, there are 18 clients having the data from the 1st class, 18 clients having the data from the 2nd class, 18 clients having the data from the 3rd class, 18 clients having the data from the 4th class and 18 clients having the data from the 5th class.
-There are 6 clients having the data from the 6th class, 6 clients having the data from the 7th class, 6 clients having the data from the 8th class, 6 clients having the data from the 9th class and 6 clients having the data from the 10th class.
+When $n_1:n_2=3:1$, there are 18 clients having the data from the 1st class, 18 clients having the data from the 2nd class, 18 clients having the data from the 3rd class, 18 clients having the data from the 4th class, and 18 clients having the data from the 5th class.
+There are 6 clients with data from the 6th class, 6 clients with data from the 7th class, 6 clients with data from the 8th class, 6 clients with data from the 9th class, and 6 clients the data from the 10th class.

 When $n_1:n_2=5:1$, there are 20 clients having the data from the 1st class, 20 clients having the data from the 2nd class, 20 clients having the data from the 3rd class, 20 clients having the data from the 4th class and 20 clients having the data from the 5th class.
-There are 4 clients having the data from the 6th class, 4 clients having the data from the 7th class, 4 clients having the data from the 8th class, 4 clients having the data from the 9th class and 4 clients having the data from the 10th class.
+There are 4 clients having the data from the 6th class, 4 clients having data from the 7th class, 4 clients having data from the 8th class, 4 clients having data from the 9th class, and 4 clients having the data from the 10th class.

 Then we uniformly set 30$\%$ (36 clients) of them available.
 Since there are more clients which contain the data from the first 5 classes among the above 120 clients.
 The global dataset of these 36 clients is often class-imbalanced.